opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 ## Raise a pull request

-After completing the [testing the workload](#testing-the-workload) step, create a pull request (PR) from your fork to `opensearch-project` [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
+After completing the [testing the workload](#testing-the-workload) step, create a pull request (PR) from your fork to the `opensearch-project` [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 Add a sample output and summary result to the PR description.
-The OpenSearch Benchmark maintainers then will review the PR.
+The OpenSearch Benchmark maintainers will review the PR

 Once the PR is approved, you must share the data corpora of your dataset.
 The OpenSearch Benchmark team can then add the shared dataset to a shared Amazon S3 bucket.
-Note that if your data corpora is stored in an Amazon S3 bucket, you can use [AWS DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html) to share the data corpora.
+If your data corpora is stored in an Amazon S3 bucket, you can use [AWS DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html) to share the data corpora.
 Otherwise, you must inform the maintainers of where the data corpora resides.